nodejitsu/handbook/book.md

 Yes!
 For directions on how to set up a custom domain with Nodejitsu, [go here](http://dns.nodejitsu.com).

+## "How can I turn off the require-analyzer in jitsu?
+I want to manage my own dependencies!"

+There are three ways to disable the require-analyzer:

+* Use the `--noanalyze` flag when running jitsu commands to disable it on a one-time basis.
+* Add `"analyze": false` to your package.json to disable it on a per-app basis.
+* Set "analyze" to `false` in your `~/.jitsuconf` to disable it on a global level.

 ## "Why won't this C++ addon compile?"